 4. If the error persists - replace the controller.
 77 ERR_RTC_HARDWARE Controller internal error.
 Replace the controller.
 78 ERR_PCB_TEMP_SENSOR_HARD WARE N/A N/A 79 ERR_SERVO_FEEDBACK_OUT_O F_RANGE The spray head's main body position is not in the requested position.
-Possible cause: The main body is stuck.
-The Servo motor is faulty.
-To resolve: Find which head is producing this fault.
-If no obvious reason (e.g., some external body is not allowing the head to move) - replace the head.
+Possible cause: 1.
+The main body is stuck.
+2. The Servo motor is faulty.
+To resolve: 1.
+Find which head is producing this fault.
+2. If no obvious reason (e.g., some external body is not allowing the head to move) - replace the head.
 80 ERR_SETTINGS_DATA_LOST The controller configuration is not valid / lost.
-Possible cause: The very first power on.
-EMC noise during configuration saving.
-Controller internal fault.
-To resolve: Disconnect the battery.
-Power cycle.
-Reconnect the battery.
-If the error persists - replace the controller.
+Possible cause: 1.
+The very first power on.
+2. EMC noise during configuration saving.
+3. Controller internal fault.
+To resolve: 1.
+Disconnect the battery.
+2. Power cycle.
+3. Reconnect the battery.
+4. If the error persists - replace the controller.
 81 ERR_HEAD_TOO_MANY_BAD_P IXELS The spray head temperature sensor is faulty.
-The spray head has more than 7 bad pixels.1.
-Find which spray head is faulty.2.
-Replace the spray head.
+The spray head has more than 7 bad pixels.
+1. Find which spray head is faulty.
+2. Replace the spray head.
 82 ERR_RTC_TIME_LOST System time has been lost due to the discharged supercapacitor.
 Enter the time and the error will be cleared.
 Make sure that the system has been powered up for at least an hour (to charge the supercapacitor).
 If fully powering off and powering on (with the battery disconnected) is causing this error to re-appear - replace the controller.
 83 ERR_PM_TEMP_SENSOR_HARD WARE The temperature sensor responsible for battery charging is not working, battery cannot be charged.
 Replace the controller.

-84 ERR_UI_LED_DRIVER_HARDWA RE User Interface LEDs and LCD backlight are not working.
-Replace the controller.
-85 ERR_HEAD_FAILED_WIGGLE_TE ST During periodic head movement, one or more spray heads have reported at least one of the following errors: • (1) ERR_HEAD_ERROR_MOTOR HIGH_CURRENT • (2) ERR_HEAD_ERROR_READIN G_TEMPERATURE • (3 / 79) ERR_SERVO_FEEDBACK_OU T_OF_RANGE / ERR_HEAD_ERROR_MOTOR POSITION The spray head that has failed is blinking yellow.
-The number of blinks represents the error.
-Check which spray heads are blinking red or yellow.
+84 ERR_UI_LED_DRIVER_HARDWA User Interface LEDs and LCD Replace the controller.

+RE backlight are not working.

+85 ERR_HEAD_FAILED_WIGGLE_TE During periodic head movement, Check which spray heads are blinking red or yellow.

+ST one or more spray heads have 2.
 Count the number of blinks between long pauses.

+reported at least one of the 3.
 Check the reference of actions for each of the errors.

+following errors: 4.
 Press the STOP button to clear the error.

+• (1)

+ERR_HEAD_ERROR_MOTOR

+HIGH_CURRENT

+• (2)

+ERR_HEAD_ERROR_READIN

+G_TEMPERATURE

+• (3 / 79)

+ERR_SERVO_FEEDBACK_OU

+T_OF_RANGE /

+ERR_HEAD_ERROR_MOTOR

+POSITION

+The spray head that has failed is

+blinking yellow.
+The number of

+blinks represents the error.

-14 Appendix
+13 Appendix